 The Reuse of Public Sector Information (PSI) Regulations on legislation.gov.uk implements a European Directive and provides a framework for the re-use of Public Sector information.
 The Regulations came into effect on 1 July 2005.

 'Re-use' means any use of the information other than for the purpose the document was originally produced.
 The Council may allow re-use in accordance with the Regulations.

 The supply of information under the Freedom of Information Act (FOIA), Environmental Information Regulations or the Data Protection Act does not give the recipient the automatic right to re-use it.
 Nothing in the Re-Use Regulations affects rights of access under FOIA.

 Basics of the regulations

-A person may make formal request to re-use a document.
+A person may make a formal request to re-use a document.
 The application procedure is set out below.
 The Council will consider your request and try to respond to you in 20 working days.
-If the request is refused, you will be informed why.
+If we refuse your request we will inform you why.
 You may complain about the refusal of a request.
 The supply of documents to you does not give you a right to re-use them in a way that would infringe copyright, for example, by making copies, publishing and issuing copies to the public or to any other person.
 Extracts of any of the material may be reproduced without our permission, under the fair dealing provisions of the Copyright, for example for the purposes of research, for non-commercial purposes or private study.
 Wider re-use, however, requires permission.
 The Council may choose to allow re-use under licence, imposing conditions on the re-use to ensure it is not used in a way that is inconsistent with our copyright; the Council may also decide to charge a fee.

 A request to reuse a document must: